 p.s.
 Before I go, a couple announcements on behalf of readers:

 - Blog reader Allyn shared that Georgetown University Women In Leadership (GUWIL) is hosting its inaugural OWN IT Summit on Saturday, April 12.
 The goal of the summit is to bring together like minded women looking for ways to gain knowledge and leadership skills to amplify their personal and professional success.
 Attendees will primarily consist of undergraduate Georgetown students, but ALL are welcome and encouraged to join!
 Speakers include a Google exec., a CEO, the most famous woman in tech, the most well-known morning TV-show host, the highest ranking woman in sports business, an international policy maker, a peacekeeper, a female astronaut, and more.
-Ticket sales start February 28th at noon, and for more information, visit their website or Facebook event page.
+Ticket sales start February 28th at noon, and for more information, visit their Facebook event page.